Rirkrit Tiravanija

-Rirkrit Tiravanija (ฤกษ์ฤทธิ์ ตีระวนิช, /th/) is a Thai contemporary artist residing in New York City, Berlin, and Chiangmai, Thailand.
-He was born in Buenos Aires, Argentina in 1961.
-His installations often take the form of stages or rooms for sharing meals, cooking, reading or playing music; architecture or structures for living and socializing are a core element in his work.
+Rirkrit Tiravanija (ฤกษ์ฤทธิ์ ตีระวนิช, /th/) is a Thai contemporary artist who lives and works in New York City, Berlin, and Chiang Mai, Thailand.
+He was born in Buenos Aires, Argentina, in 1961.
+His installations often take the form of stages or rooms for sharing meals, cooking, reading or playing music; spaces for living and socialising are a core element of his work.

 Early life and education

-The son of a Thai diplomat and an oral surgeon, Tiravanija was born in Buenos Aires in 1961 and was raised in Thailand, Ethiopia, and Canada.
-He learned English at an international school in Ethiopia before being sent to a Catholic school back home in Thailand, where his grandmother operated a garden restaurant.
+The son of a Thai diplomat and an oral surgeon, Tiravanija was born in Buenos Aires in 1961 and was raised in Thailand, Ethiopia and Canada.
+He learned English at an international school in Ethiopia before being sent to a Catholic school back home in Thailand, where his grandmother ran a garden restaurant.

-After initially studying history at Carleton University, he later enrolled in the Ontario College of Art in Toronto (1980–84), the Banff Center School of Fine Arts (1984), the School of the Art Institute of Chicago (1984–86), and the Whitney Independent Studies Program in New York (1985–86).
+After initially studying history at Carleton University, he subsequently enrolled at the Ontario College of Art in Toronto (1980–84), the Banff Center School of Fine Arts (1984), the School of the Art Institute of Chicago (1984–86), and the Whitney Independent Studies Program in New York (1985–86).
 He moved to Manhattan in 1982.